|Join Our Mailing List|

-Please see our special 50th Anniversary Spring 2013 edition of the Asian Studies Center magazine.
-Click here (PDF)* to download it as a pdf or click on the image to the left to read it in the browser.
+Please see our latest newsletter.
+Click here to download it as a pdf or click on the image to the left to read it in the browser.

 The Asian Studies Center began as Michigan State University's academic center for developing and coordinating Asia-related programs in 1962.
 During the Center's first decades, Asian Studies centered on students and faculty working in the East Asia regional area.
 From the 1960s to the 1980s, the Center's accomplishments received wide recognition and funding from the Social Science Research Council, the Luce Foudation, the Japan Foundation, the Korea Foundation, and other agencies.